nlmixr2/nlmixr2est/cran-comments.md

 # CRAN Comments

-This is to fix the binary linkage between rxode2 and nlmixr2est.
-It requires a re-submission when rxode2 is accepted.
+This is to fix reverse dependency check for nlmixr2est with dparser by dropping dparser dependency.

-In addition this fixes a memory corruption bug which invalidated some results in nlmixr2est
+Fixes larger ggPMX issue